 Would you ever apply for a job for which you had no training or skill set?
 A job with no salary, no insurance plan, no paid time off and no option of retiring?
 The job ad might look something like this:

 “Cheers to a new year and another chance for us to get it right." - Oprah Winfrey

-The beginning of the year gives us another chance to focus on turning our resolutions into accomplishments.
-It provides a welcome new start and a chance to look back on both our successes and our challenges.
-It’s a time to reflect on what went well, what didn’t, and why.
+Aside from the cold, I love the beginning of the new year.
+It provides a fresh start and a chance to look back on both the celebrations and challenges of 2019.
+It’s a time to reflect on what went well, what didn’t and how can we improve.